 Mainline service would include two round trips per week in the summer and one per week in the winter with Auke Bay-Haines-Skagway-Haines-Auke Bay routing.
 During the summer, one Day Boat ACF would make one round trip between Auke Bay and Haines six days per week, and one would make two round-trips per day between Haines and Skagway six days per week.
 The Day Boat ACFs would not sail on the seventh day because the mainline is on a similar schedule.
 In the winter, ferry service in Lynn Canal would be provided primarily by the Day Boat ACFs three times per week.
-The M/V Malaspina would no longer operate as a summer day boat in Lynn Canal.
+The marine vessel (M/V) Malaspina would no longer operate as a summer day boat in Lynn Canal.

 Alternative 1B - Enhanced Service with Existing AMHS Assets.
-Alternative 1B includes all of the components of Alternative 1, No Action, but focuses on enhancing service using existing AMHS assets without major initial capital expenditures.
-Similar to Alternative 1, Alternative 1B includes: a continuation of mainline ferry service in Lynn Canal; the AMHS would continue to be the NHS route from Juneau to Haines and Skagway; no new roads or ferry terminals would be built; and in addition to the Day Boat ACFs, programmed improvements include improved vehicle and passenger staging areas at the Auke Bay and Haines ferry terminals to optimize traffic flow on and off the Day Boat ACFs as well as expansion of the Haines Ferry Terminal to include a new double bow berth to accommodate the Day Boat ACFs.
+Alternative 1B includes all of the components of Alternative 1, No Action, but focuses on enhancing service using existing

+AMHS assets without major initial capital expenditures.
+Similar to Alternative 1, Alternative 1B includes a continuation of mainline ferry service in Lynn Canal; the AMHS would continue to be the NHS route from Juneau to Haines and Skagway; no new roads or ferry terminals would be built; and in addition to the Day Boat ACFs, programmed improvements include improved vehicle and passenger staging areas at the Auke Bay and Haines ferry terminals to optimize traffic flow on and off the Day Boat ACFs as well as expansion of the Haines Ferry Terminal to include a new double bow berth to accommodate the Day Boat ACFs.
 Service to other communities would remain the same as the No Action Alternative.
 Alternative 1B keeps the M/V Malaspina in service after the second Day Boat ACF is brought online to provide additional capacity in Lynn Canal.
 Enhanced services included as part of Alternative 1B are a 20 percent reduction in fares for trips in Lynn Canal and extended hours of operations for the reservation call center.

 Mainline service would include two round trips per week in the summer and one per week in the winter with Auke Bay-Haines-Skagway-Haines-Auke Bay routing.
-During the summer, the M/V Malaspina would make one round-trip per day seven days per week on a Skagway-Auke Bay-Skagway route, while one Day Boat ACF would make one round trip between Auke Bay and Haines six days per week, and one would make two round-trips per day between Haines and Skagway six days per week.
-The Day Boat ACFs would not sail on the seventh day because the mainline would be on a similar schedule.
+During the summer, the M/V Malaspina would make one round-trip per day five days per week on a Skagway-Auke Bay-Skagway route.
+On the sixth day, the M/V Malaspina would sail on the Skagway-Auke Bay-Haines-Skagway route, and on the seventh day, it would sail that route in reverse (Skagway-Haines-Auke Bay-Skagway).
+One Day Boat ACF would make one round trip between Auke Bay and Haines seven days per week.
+The other Day Boat ACF would make two round-trips per day between Haines and Skagway six days per week; it would not sail on the seventh day because the mainliner would be on a similar schedule.
 In the winter, ferry service in Lynn Canal would be provided primarily by the Day Boat ACFs three times per week.